Kijabe Forest Trust

 Actions & Results:

-- Over 1000 indigenous seedlings were planted in severely degraded areas.
+- Over 30,000 indigenous seedlings were planted in severely degraded areas in 2019, and a greenhouse has been established to provide inexpensive seedlings onsite.

 Project Field Partner: